Time. Everyone has the same amount in a 24-hour period. Yes, even Beyonce + Oprah.

 STEP #2 – WRITE out the Job Description.

 Articulating clearly what your expectations are with your assistant is key.
 A job description is a perfect way to communicate exactly what your expectations are.
 It’s also a great way to let your VA know what they need to accomplish and what standards they will be held to.

 There is no such thing as “over-communicating” at this point, especially until you get into some type of rhythm together.
 I have found a common personality type of many assistants, is one that wants to serve with quality.

-An additional point under this tip, is area of expertise.
+An additional point under this tip is an area of expertise.
 We all know that technology changes at an alarming rate.

 Or if you are willing to train someone in a particular software, make sure that you communicate this very clearly as well!
-(It’s sure to save you a lot of headache in the future if you communicate a head of the hire!).
+(It’s sure to save you a lot of headaches in the future if you communicate ahead of the hire!).